 “Humility is not thinking less of yourself; it’s thinking of yourself less.” — C.S.
 Lewis, 1952

 What could be more powerful and deserving of loyalty than serving others?

 A soft skill, indeed.
 But needed more in difficult times than ever.

-Joining me will be author Marilyn Gist, Ph.D., whose book The Extraordinary Power of Leader Humility includes a foreword and a chapter by my old boss, Alan Mulally.
-It should be a rich conversation.
-It all happens on Fireside Chat.
+We also talked about humility on Timeless Leadership.
+Joining me for this episode was author Marilyn Gist, Ph.D., whose book The Extraordinary Power of Leader Humility includes a foreword and a chapter by my old boss, Alan Mulally.

 Thanks, and I’ll see you on the internet.